 Criterion 7.
 Rare

 The Victorian shipwreck resources has quite a few examples of international iron and steel trading ships but the wreck of the Amazon is a rare example of a mid-19th century wooden international cargo carrier.
-The wreck is also the only example in the Victorian wreck resource that was built in New Jersey, one of the Channel Islands in the United Kingdom.
+The wreck is also the only example in the Victorian wreck resource that was built in Jersey, one of the British Channel Islands.
 The erosion that occurred during the Autumn storms in April 2015, exposed rare and delicate organic artifacts such as a deadeye with a knot still tied at one end.

 What do we know about the Amazon so far?

 Source: Information leaflet distributed by Heritage Victoria (Sept 2018)